Google Google

 "Google Google" is an Indian Tamil song composed by Harris Jayaraj for the soundtrack of the 2012 film Thuppakki directed by AR Murugadoss.
 The song written by Madhan Karky and was sung by Vijay and Andrea Jeremiah with rap portions by Krishna Iyer and Joe.

 Production

 Initially, Vijay was not supposed to be a part of the song, but he became one of the singers after singing the song in a jiffy, marking his return to singing after a sabbatical.
 For the song, Vijay flew in three times to Mumbai.
-The songs alludes to Vijay's inclusion with the opening line "This is Vijay, and it uses online platform jargons such as Google and Yahoo.
+The songs alludes to Vijay's inclusion with the opening line "This is Vijay, and it uses the names of online platforms such as Google and Yahoo.

 Release and reception

 The teaser for the song was released on 1 November 2012.
 Upon release, the song was a chartbuster.
 The success of the song further prompted to Vijay to sing several songs for his subsequent films.
 The making video featuring Vijay, Kajal Aggarwal, Andrea Jeremiah and the film crew was released on 2 November 2012.
 Krish and Andrea Jeremiah sang the song at the 6th Vijay Awards.
 Shah Rukh Khan and Vijay danced to the song at the 7th Vijay Awards.
 Udhayanidhi Stalin named his dog Google after the song.